Resources for Faculty Interested In Distance Testing for Online Courses

 The Counseling & Testing Center at UA has been a dues-paying member of NCTA since 2003 and a certified testing site since 2013.
 The Computer Based Testing Center has been a member since --- (not remembering the year on this part).
 NCTA is a consortium of testing professionals in post-secondary institutions, companies providing services to or delivery to testing products, and policy agencies in the testing profession.
 The Consortium of College Testing Centers (CCTC) is a referral service through the NCTA for facilitating distance learning and testing according to NCTA Professional Standards and Guidelines.

-UA has been a dues-paying member of NCTA since 2003 and a certified testing site since 2013, through the Computer Based Testing Center and the Counselling & Testing Center and Office of Accessibility.
+UA has been a dues-paying member of NCTA since 2003 and a certified testing site since 2013, through the Computer Based Testing Center and the Counseling & Testing Center and Office of Accessibility.
 NCTA is an international consortium where members agree to provide proctoring according to uniform standards (though with various price structures).

 If you choose to use NCTA you should go to the link below and familiarize yourself with the range of options.
 Then, include this link in your syllabus with an explanation for your students, because your students will need to click on the link and arrange to take their exams as a NCTA testing location near them.